 Jean: Yes absolutely.
-The idea of integrating an interactive whiteboard is a topic that we are now actively addressing based on our user feedback.
+The idea of integrating an interactive whiteboard is a topic that we are now actively addressing based on user feedback.

-Finally, in short: What is your recommendation on how to successfully get through this time as a Scrum Master with your teams?
+Finally, in short: What is your recommendation on how to successfully get through this time as a scrum master with your teams?

 Therefore, I think that Scrum Masters should above all support teams to actively use the advantages of this situation instead of being too concerned with possible disadvantages.